 It was an unbelievable experience to partner with Princess Cruises for this post.
-All opinions expressed our my own.
+All opinions expressed are my own.

 Having recently traveled on the Ruby Princess 7-Day Mexican Riveria Cruise I compiled a list of 10 Tips On What To Pack For A Cruise.
 While the Ruby Princess had everything I could dream of and more, making sure that you have all the essentials before you board will make your trip all the more enjoyable.
 But don’t you worry if you forget something, Princess Cruise lines will have you taken care of.